 At the heart of collaboration is a paradigm shift towards nurturing a culture that is built on the foundation of the following key components.

 Collaborative relationships require authenticity, self-disclosure, and shared expectations.
 They require the cultivation of collaborative awareness, clarity of desire and motivation, and expression of the outcomes we desire.
 Collaborative relationships move beyond our preconceptions by opening to the co-creative possibilities.

 Collaborative Awareness and Clear Intention

 Clear intention is a prerequisite for effective collaboration and is established through personal and relational awareness.
 Self-awareness is a prerequisite for collaboration, and collaborative awareness is a prerequisite for co-creative synergy.
-Awareness requires the attitude of an observer – the ability to step back and observe without evaluation.
+Awareness requires the attitude of an observer – the ability to step back and observe without evaluation or judgment.
 It requires an inner journey to explore beliefs, emotions, intentions, assumptions, perceptions, needs, motivation, etc. It also requires the willingness to explore the inner world of others without judgment, as well as an understanding of the control issues and dysfunctional patterns we tend to gravitate toward in conflict.